Jackie Dojack, President

 Jordan spends his spare time snowboarding, playing hockey, fishing and spending as much time as possible at his family camp.
 Jordan and his wife Genevieve have a bossy cat named Stray.

 Controller, Badanai Motors

-Born and raised in Thunder Bay, Reily worked and lived in Minneapolis, MN and Lamoni, IA completing her Post-Secondary education and gaining experience that would lead her to her current position as Controller for Badanai Motors.
-Reily obtained a Bachelor of Arts Degree (Economics and Finance with an Accounting Minor and American Humanics Certificate) from Graceland University and her Master of Accountancy from the University of Minnesota.
-Reily brings her education, her experience and her passion for the community to the Foundation.
+Originally born and raised in Thunder Bay, Reily worked and lived in the United States to complete her post-secondary eduecation, and gain experience that led to her current position as Controller with Badanai Motors back at home in Thunder Bay.
+Reily obtained her Bachelor of Arts Degree in Economics and Finance, with an Accounting Minor and American Humanics Certificat, from Graceland University.
+She then went on to obtain her Master of Accountancy from the University of Minnesota.
+Reily brings her education, experience, and passion for the community, to the Thunder Bay Community Foundation.